fmontesi/cp2016/exam/README.md

   readability of your code?
 Or, did you sacrifice readability for improving efficiency?
 Is there a way to improve how you coordinate concurrent computation?

+Inspiration points to discuss advantages and
+limitations:
+- Readability
+- Speed
+- Memory consumption
+- Reusability (the code can be reused in different contexts)
+- Scalability (scales well with the number of cores, or amount of memory)
+- Reliability (handling of errors/exceptions)

 ## Software project

-The `code` subdirectory in the zip file must contain a valid Java Application project created using the [NetBeans IDE](https://netbeans.org/), as the examples developed during the lectures.
-This will ensure that I will be able to compile the project.
-(I will run `ant jar` in the `code` directory to compile.)
+The `code` subdirectory in the zip file must contain a `wordfinder` subdirectory that implements the `WordFinder` class found in this directory (see `WordFinder` in the subdirectory `wordfinder/src/cp`).
+To be sure that you are getting the class names and method signatures right, copy the `wordfinder` subdirectory from this repository and start from there.
+Concretely, you must implement the methods `findAll`, `findAny` and `stats` in class `WordFinder`.
+The class contains documentation about what these methods are supposed to do.

+I suggest that you use the [NetBeans IDE](https://netbeans.org/) to develop the project.
+The easiest way is to follow the steps below:
+- Open the project `wordfinder` that you have just copied in your filesystem.
+- Edit method `main` in class `Main` to test the methods you have implemented in `WordFinder`.
+Your code in `Main.main` will be completely disregarded in the evaluation.
+Only the implementation of `WordFinder` will be evaluated.

+Using NetBeans is an easy way to ensure that I will be able to compile your code correctly.
 If the code does not compile the exam is automatically failed, so make sure that it does!

-[...
-Work in Progress]
+# Frequently Asked Questions and Comments

+Including external libraries is forbidden.
+You can only use the Java standard library.

+Be careful: when I measure the time it takes your method calls to terminate, having threads that have not terminated may slow down the measurement.

+`findAll`:
+- If the same word appears more than once in the same file, then there should be a Result for each occurrence (even if the occurrences are on the same line).
+- Parameter `word` is never a sentence: it does not contain whitespaces (spaces, tabs, newlines, more specifically the `\s` class in regular expressions in Java) but may contain punctuation.
+- The word must be an exact match: it is case-sensitive and may contain punctuation.
+So, for example: "hi," is not a valid occurrence of "hi"; "hi," is a valid occurrence of "hi,"; ".hi" is a valid occurrence of ".hi" but not "hi".
+This does not mean that the word is necessarily between whitespaces, for example it could appear at the beginning or end of a file.

+`stats`:
+- If multiple words are the least frequently appearing (or the most frequently appearing), you can return any one of them in `leastFrequent` (respectively `mostFrequent`).
+- The method is case-sensitive, as the others.
+- Words can contain punctuation.
+A word is what you would get as an element by splitting a line by whitespacing, for example: `line.split( "\\s+" )`.
+So, for example, "hi," is a word.